-Mobile Nodes (MNs) (e.g., aircraft of various configurations, terrestrial vehicles, seagoing vessels, enterprise wireless devices, etc.) often have multiple data links for communicating with networked correspondents.
-These data links may have diverse performance, cost and availability properties that can change dynamically according to mobility patterns, flight phases, proximity to infrastructure, etc. MNs coordinate their data links in a discipline known as "multilink", in which a single virtual interface is configured over the underlying data links.
+Mobile Nodes (MNs) (e.g., aircraft of various configurations, terrestrial vehicles, seagoing vessels, enterprise wireless devices, etc.) often have multiple interface connections to wireless and/or wired-link data links used for communicating with networked correspondents.
+These data links may have diverse performance, cost and availability properties that can change dynamically according to mobility patterns, flight phases, proximity to infrastructure, etc. MNs coordinate their data links in a discipline known as "multilink", in which a single virtual interface is configured over the node's underlying interface connections to the data links.

-The MN configures a virtual interface (termed the "Overlay Multilink Network (OMNI) interface") as a thin layer over the underlying Access Network (ANET) interfaces.
+The MN configures a virtual interface (termed the "Overlay Multilink Network (OMNI) interface") as a thin layer over the underlying interfaces.
 The OMNI interface is therefore the only interface abstraction exposed to the IP layer and behaves according to the Non-Broadcast, Multiple Access (NBMA) interface principle, while underlying interfaces appear as link layer communication channels in the architecture.
 The OMNI interface connects to a virtual overlay service known as the "OMNI link".
 The OMNI link spans one or more Internetworks that may include private-use infrastructures and/or the global public Internet itself.

 Each MN receives a Mobile Network Prefix (MNP) for numbering downstream-attached End User Networks (EUNs) independently of the access network data links selected for data transport.
 The MN performs router discovery over the OMNI interface (i.e., similar to IPv6 customer edge routers [RFC7084]) and acts as a mobile router on behalf of its EUNs.
-The router discovery process is iterated over each of the OMNI interface's underlying interfaces in order to register per-link parameters (see Section 12).
+The router discovery process is iterated over each of the OMNI interface's underlying interfaces in order to register per-link parameters (see Section 13).

 The OMNI interface provides a multilink nexus for exchanging inbound and outbound traffic via the correct underlying interface(s).
 The IP layer sees the OMNI interface as a point of connection to the OMNI link.
-Each OMNI link has one or more associated Mobility Service Prefixes (MSPs) from which OMNI link MNPs are derived.
+Each OMNI link has one or more associated Mobility Service Prefixes (MSPs), which are typically IP Global Unicast Address (GUA)

+prefixes from which OMNI link MNPs are derived.
 If there are multiple OMNI links, the IPv6 layer will see multiple OMNI interfaces.